Primetalk/parsers-tutorial/LOG.md

 # Sequence of changes to the project in a reverse chronological order

+### 3. Introduce Parsers

+Parsers are functions that convert strings to some meaningful data.
+For example, we could use `Int.parse` to convert a `String` to `Int`.
+Or `DateTime.parse` to get `DateTime`.

+When we have a simple parser, it consumes the whole string and we cannot combine a few parsers to produce another more powerful parser.
+In parser combinators libraries, individual parsers consumes only some part of string and return the rest of the string for further processing:

+    type Parser[A] = String => (A, String)

+For example, `Parser[Int]` will scan the given string until there are digits and convert all found digits to an integer.
+It'll stop conversion when a non digit is encountered.
+We can pass the rest of the input string to another parser.

+When we try to parse a string that has something different form what we expect, the parser will return failure instead of the result.
+So, `Parser` type is slightly different -

+    type Parser[A] = String => Failure | Success (A, String)

+Let's see a couple of examples (`HelloWorld.scala` and `HelloWorldTest.scala`).

 ### 2. Add library dependency

 There are a lot of parser combinators libraries for Scala.
 We'll use FastParse (we could also use Parboiled2,